DarthWound/Argos-scripts/README.md

 Intended for openSUSE, but you can remove YaST entry and edit `upgrade.sh` file easily.

-Main file (`scripts.12m.sh`) is in french with english as an option, simply open it and add/remove bash comments (#) to convert.
+Some of these files are in french with english as an option (`scripts.12m.sh`, `upgrade.sh`, `snapshots.sh`).

+Open them and add/remove bash comments (#) to convert.
+Translations are already there.

 Requires "lsb_release" and "python3", you should be able to install these items from your distro' repositories.

 > Features:

-> * 2-clicks system update
+> * 2-clicks system update (supports openSUSE -default-, Fedora, Arch, Ubuntu/Debian)

 > * 2-clicks YaST (ncurses mode, for Wayland)